 Tech fails from time to time – even augmented intelligence.
 This is simply a fact that we have to deal with.
 If you fail to plan for it, you might be faced with having to shut your business down for at least a little while.
 This can lead to considerable losses.
 For those completely dependent on tech, it’s critical to complete a BIA, or Business Impact Analysis, in order to attempt to predict the consequences of your business processes being interrupted.

 This can assist you with gathering the intel you need in order to come up with a strategy for recovery in the event the unthinkable happens.

-Often, the person you need to deal with such tech services as security, troubleshooting, upgrades, and installation will be a professional, so think about hiring specific personnel for IT support.
+Often, the person you need to deal with such tech services as security, troubleshooting, upgrades, and installation will be a professional.
+So think about hiring or outsourcing specific personnel for your Canberra IT support.
 Once you’ve got this service or individual on staff, make sure that you have a protocol for your other staff to report their IT issues and that each and every single one of them is familiar with that protocol.